Through the Nutritional Options for Wellness Program (NOW), Access provides 300 people weekly with healthy food and health education.

 In order to qualify for the NOW Program, the participant much be:

-Diagnosed with a chronic disease: cardiovascular disease, diabetes, renal disease, COPD, or celiac disease
+Diagnosed with a chronic disease: cardiovascular disease, diabetes or renal disease